ESMES-project/ESMES-Docs/requirements/hardware_firmware.md

 ## Capture Module (CM)

 * CM should record voltage and alternating current signals with as little noise as possible.
+* CM should have at least 6 channels: one channel for each main's voltage, and 2 channels for each main's current (one for bigger and other for smaller power limits).
+* CM channels should have software adjustable gain.
 * CM should capture signals with 6kHz sampling frequency.
 * CM should send a pack of samples 2 times per second for ICM via UART
 * CM should use 3 GPIO outputs as a bus to log up to 8 error flags (0000=no error, 1000=error 1, 1001=error 2, 1010=error 3, 1011=error 4, 1100=error 5, 1101=error 6, 1110=error 7, 1111=error 8).